David-J3R/utility-tools/README.md

 # utility-tools
-This repository contains a collection of small, practical tools built using Jupyter notebooks.
+This repository contains a collection of small, practical tools built using R, Python, and Jupyter notebooks.

 ## What's Inside
 This repository contains a growing collection of practical Python utilities I've built to solve specific problems: